aquasecurity/aqua-helm/README.md

 kubectl create secret docker-registry dockerhub --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>
 ```

-Or by setting your Dockerhub credentials when you're running the Helm install commands as specified above, in which case Helm will create a new imagePullSecret for you.
+Or by setting your Dockerhub or external docker registry credentials when you're running the Helm install commands as specified above, in which case Helm will create a new imagePullSecret for you.

 ## Use existing Postgresql database